top of page

 It depends on the lender.
 Most lenders will require a property appraisal to determine its market value.
 As part of the appraisal, the appraiser will provide a 1007 rent schedule based on comparable rentals nearby, current rent, or rental history to prove the property’s income potential.

-Be careful, if you are looking to get a loan based on short-term rental income with a qualified mortgage product - the appraiser will not be able to use short-term rental income projections in their rent schedule.
+Be careful: If you are looking to get a loan based on short-term rental income with a qualified mortgage product - the appraiser will not be able to use short-term rental income projections in their rent schedule.

 What Kinds of Properties Can a DSCR Loan Be Used For?